Pilates.. what is it?

 Your class and session credits will be renewed based on your payment plan.
 Monthly plan for 30 days of credits each billing cycle.
 Quarterly will have 90 days.
 Paying for the full contract in one payment will release for all the credits at once.

-Q. Should I pay my membership dues monthly, quarterly or all at once?
+Q. Should I pay my membership dues monthly annually?

 This personal choice is solely based on your affordability.
 We try to meet your goals within the constricts of your membership.
 Yet, if needed, we may ask you to purchase privates.